-On 20 April 2021, Council and the Company executed a 'Parkland Management Agreement' for the responsibility of the ongoing management and delivery of key services for Victoria Park, which will transition from a golf course into an iconic public parklands on 1 July 2021.
+On 20 April 2021, Council and the Company executed a 'Parkland Management Agreement' for the responsibility of the ongoing management and delivery of key services for Victoria Park, which has transitioned from a golf course into an iconic public parkland from 1 July 2021.
 The vision for Victoria Park will be that of an exemplary destination that celebrates the park and Brisbane's heritage offering natural and cultural experiences that contribute to Australia's visitor economy.
-The total funding for the financial year 30 June 2022 is \$7.04 million.
+The total funding for the financial year 30 June 2022 is \$6.8 million.